grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage teams and projects/05 Teams.md

 ## What are Teams?

-Teams are an an optional unit of structure between [Organizations](/cloud/project-and-team-management/organizations) and [Projects](/cloud/project-and-team-management/projects).
+Teams are an optional unit of structure between [Organizations](/cloud/project-and-team-management/organizations) and [Projects](/cloud/project-and-team-management/projects).
 With Teams, you can group the Projects of your Organizations into categories.
 All Team members gain access to the Projects under that Team.
 The Team can provide varying [Membership](/cloud/project-and-team-management/members) levels to each Project.

 Using Teams can help when administrating k6 Organizations with a large number of members and projects.
 For example, you could have a "backend" Team that grants read-write access to all backend-related k6-cloud Projects.
 The Organization-admin can add/remove a member from the Team rather than having to do so for every related Project.